 An Eastington Park Wedding in Gloucestershire

-Laura and Dan had their Eastington Park wedding way back in July of last year, and after a recommendation from Clare Bryce of Pure Pampering they asked me along to capture the whole day; from the morning’s preparations to the evening’s dancing.
-Which is always my favourite way to photograph a wedding, as it means I get to tell the larger story of the day.
+Laura and Dan asked me to be their Eastington Park wedding photographer way back in July of last year, and after a recommendation from Clare Bryce of Pure Pampering they asked me along to capture the whole day; from the morning’s preparations to the evening’s dancing.
+Which is always my favourite way to photograph a wedding, as it means I get to tell the full story of the day.
 And what a story this day was!

 I started the day off with Laura and her bridesmaid in the gorgeous bridal suite, complete with Hollywood-style dressing room and a super fancy four poster bed.
 You know…a lot like our place.
 Ahem.
 Sometimes, the morning of the wedding can be a wonderful sort of chaos, but today was different.
 Just Laura, her bridesmaid and the hair and make-up artist.
 Peaceful, quiet, relaxed, but still plenty of smiles going round.